neuralmagic/deepsparse/docs/llms/README.md

 # **DeepSparse LLMs**

-DeepSparse has initial support for sparse large language models, starting with Mosaic's MPT.
+DeepSparse has support for performance inference of sparse large language models, starting with Mosaic's MPT.

 In this overview, we will discuss:
 1. [The current status of Neural Magic's LLM sparse fine-tuning research](#sparse-fine-tuning-research)